joaomcteixeira/Tree-of-Life/docs/Workflow.md

 .bin/exec_1
 ```

 On Windows, executable files are created with the `.py` extension (by default).
 However, they should not be executed with `$ python exec_1.py`, because in this way the called Python interpreter will prevail in disregard of the _shebang_.
-You sould warn the users to use `$ exec_1.py` directly, so that the system will use the Python ENV pointed by the _shebang_.
+You should warn the users to use `$ exec_1.py` directly, so that the system will use the Python ENV pointed by the _shebang_.